 SUBSTANCE ABUSE AND MENTAL HEALTH SERVICES ADMINISTRATION (SAMHSA)

-Last updated on November 17th, 2023
+Last updated on May 14th, 2024

-ADDED ON AUGUST 2, 2023: The Substance Abuse and Mental Health Services Administration has issued a funding forecast to assist in addressing the overdose crisis in Tribal communities by increasing access to FDA-approved medications for the treatment of opioid use disorder, and supporting the continuum of prevention, harm reduction, treatment, and recovery support services for opioid use disorder and co-occurring substance use disorders. $55,000,000 will be made available under this opportunity.
-No estimated post date has been given.
-To download this forecast, click here.
+ADDED ON MAY 2, 2024: the Substance Abuse and Mental Health Services Administration has issued the Tribal Opioid Response funding opportunity to assist in addressing the opioid overdose crisis in Tribal communities by increasing access to FDA-approved medications for the treatment of opioid use disorder (MOUD), and supporting the continuum of prevention, harm reduction, treatment, and recovery support services for opioid use disorder (OUD) and co-occurring substance use disorders. $63,000,000 is being made available under this funding opportunity with maximum awards of $1.75 million.
+Proposals are due on July 1, 1024.
+To download the official synopsis, click here.
+To download the entire funding opportunity, click here.

 \